aldrichvalentino/cbr-form-generator/README.md

 4. Run `./gradlew bootRun` to run the application.

 # Bugs
-1. Cannot hot reload with spring-boot-devtools.
+- Cannot hot reload with spring-boot-devtools.
 Use traditional `ctrl+c` to stop and rebuild the application to reload.

 # TODO
-1. Finish CBR cycle without any generation process.
-2. Generate form + sql + backend + docker container
-3. HTML Form preview window
-4. Styling the whole app
-5. Add new data + improve owl
+- Add new data + improve owl

 # Wishlist
-1. Refactor database schema
+- Refactor database schema